liaozhai/notch/README.md

 # notch
 ## Why?
 The reason behind this small project is that I needed a simple and fast library management application with minimalistic UI.
 The sample data contain a small part of my personal library.
+Despite being simple and straight-forward, this app gives an example of using state machines to implement a complex logic.
 Did I succeed?
 Well, it's not for me to judge.
-Do whatever you want with it.
+See for yourself.
 ## Pre-requisites
 The only prerequisite is Docker environment installed on the host machine.
 ## Installation